simon-r/SerialPhotoMerge/README.md

 <h3>How to</h3>
 Take your photo-camera, a good quality tripod and, if necessary, a ND filter, and shot a lot of images of the same subject.
-After this you should use ImageMerge for combining the images and obtaining the effect of a super long exposure; also in full day light.
+After this you should use Serial Photo Merge for combining the images and obtaining the effect of a super long exposure; also in full day light.

-<h3>Advantages of ImageMerge respect to the classical ND filters:</h3>
+<h3>Advantages of Serial Photo Merge respect to the classical ND filters:</h3>
 1. Improve the DR of your images.
 2. Day light extremely long exposure.
 3. Better flexibilty in setting the aperture and exposure time of your camera.
 4. Better capacity in controlling the situations with a difficult light.

-<h3>Advantages of ImageMerge respect to others software [like photoshop or imagemagik]</h3>
+<h3>Advantages of Serial Photo Merge respect to others software [like photoshop or imagemagik]</h3>
 Photoshop and Imagemagik load into memory all the images before computing the average, so the maximal number of images is limited by your installed RAM.
-With ImageMerge you can virtually process an unlimited number of images.
+With Serial Photo Merge you can virtually process an unlimited number of images.

 <h3>Example</h3>
-Here's some usage examples of how to use ImageMerge
+Here's some usage examples of how to use Serial Photo Merge

 Observation: The images that don't fit in size and color depth of the first image in the directory will be discarded during the process.